dr8co/LiteString/README.md

 ######## If the library was built manually, or is not installed: ########
 # Add the library to the project.
 add_library(LiteString STATIC IMPORTED)
+# Set the path to the library.
+For Windows, use the .lib file.
 set_target_properties(LiteString PROPERTIES IMPORTED_LOCATION /path/to/libLiteString.a)

 # Link the library to the target.